fubin1999/glytrait/README.md

 than two groups.
 The Benjamini-Hochberg procedure is used to correct the p-values.
 For more-than-two-groups situations, the Mann-Whitney U Test will be used for post-hoc test.
 GlyTraits uses non-parametric tests for the sake of robustness.

+A post-filtering step will be carried out before hypothesis testing, even if the "--no-filter" option is used.
+(See [Post-Filtering](#post-filtering) for details.)

 ### The GlyTrait Formula (Advanced)